rohit366/tiny-crm/README.md

 ## Usage

 Move various leads (rows) around the spreadsheet by selection different values from the "Stage" column dropdown.
-As you communicate with users/potential users, set their release type in the "Status" column dropdown and update your last message date in the "Contact date" calendar.
+As you communicate with users/potential users, set their release type in the "Release" column dropdown and update your last message date in the "Contact date" calendar.

 ## Project status